Kevin Plank: Under Armour

 Between 2014 and 2016, Under Armour spent close to $1 billion to acquire makers of activity- and diet-tracking mobile apps.
 Many long-term employees questioned Plank's strategy and whether the company would produce a return on their investment.
 Plank spent hours in one-on-one conversations to try to persuade those employees.
-"It was important", Plank said, "that this not just be my decision.”
 The strategy was a success, earning the company the world's largest digital health-and-fitness community, with 150 million users.
 A few years later, some of these acquisitions would be divested by the next CEO.

 As CEO, Plank oversaw a company that generated US$5 billion in annual revenue and employed about 15,800 people as of December 31, 2017.

 Plank announced his departure as CEO in October 2019, and was succeeded on January 1, 2020, by Under Armour COO Patrik Frisk.

 Plank is a member of the board of trustees for the National Football Foundation.

+Plank and Stephanie Ruhle, a journalist, were questioned by lawyers in early 2023 regarding a 2017 lawsuit by shareholders of Under Armour that alleges the company artificially inflated its share price, resulting in losses for them.
+Court documents showed that Plank gave Ruhle a phone with a special email address to communicate with him privately and at all hours, sent her confidential financial information about the company and enlisted her help to refute concerns about slumping sales.
+During his deposition, Plank described Ruhle’s role by saying: “She’s a confidant.
+I would give her counsel on her career and she would give me counsel on things I was dealing with that were either banking or media or human nature in relation.”
+In her deposition, Ruhle said she took free trips with Plank on his private plane.
+When asked if she were acting as a friend or journalist on those trips, she said in her deposition: “I was flying on his plane as myself, Stephanie Ruhle.
+I’m not really in a category one or the other.”